electrode-io/electrode-keepalive/README.md

 `ElectrodeKeepAlive` accepts the default http agent [settings](httpagentopts) that are passed through to the underlying implementation.
 Additionally the following options are supported:

 ##### `expiry`
 The duration (in milliseconds) that ip entries will exist in cache.
+Default is 5000ms